-- No longer live in the home, or
+- You no longer live in the home.

 - Your family’s income is above the income limit, or

-- Are delinquent on Real Estate Taxes that are not in a payment agreement.
+- You fall delinquent on Real Estate Taxes that are not in a payment agreement.

-The total LOOP savings available for 2023 is $35 million.
-If more than $35 million in savings is requested and approved, you may have your discount reduced and could owe more in Real Estate Taxes.
-Enrollment in LOOP does not close when the $35 million cap is met.
+There’s a total of $35 million available for LOOP savings in 2023.
+If more than $35 million in savings is requested and approved, your discount may be reduced, and you could owe more in Real Estate Taxes.